truthcoin/www.truthcoin.info/_posts/2016-05-14-drivechain-op-code.md

 The MinerDB of part (1) checks "Work Score" using the following rules:

-	1. (Once Per Sidechain) A sidechain is added (item [2]), with a special coinbase data format, which might be some encoding of the following information: AddSidechain(PrivateKey = 5JQrzT..., WaitingPeriod = 2016, VotingPeriod = 1000, ReqScore = 200).
+	1. (Once Per Sidechain) A sidechain is added (MinerDB item [2]), with a special coinbase data format, which might be some encoding of the following information: AddSidechain(PrivateKey = 5JQrzT..., WaitingPeriod = 2016, VotingPeriod = 1000, ReqScore = 200).
 I'll consistently use these specific values throughout this example.
 	2. (Once per Withdrawal) Withdrawals proposed from the sidechain must meet a few requirements:
 		* Each must be the txid of a correctly-formatted Bitcoin transaction.
 		* Each must only select inputs 'from' the correct sidechain address: GetBitcoinAddress(GetPublicKey(5JQrzT...)).